 Ilse Jacobsen’s Tulip Perforated Sneaker is a great compromise between a full-on sneaker and a slip-on flat.
-The shoe slips on and off easily (they’re great flying sneakers as they’re perfect for airport security), but still offers plenty of support and padding on the bottom.
-They come in a variety of colors and patterns.
+The shoe goes on and off easily (it’s perfect for airport security), but still offers plenty of support and padding on the bottom.
+It comes in a variety of colors and patterns.

 Allbirds Wool Runners

 I’ve written diatribes in the past against wearing white sneakers, but now I have to eat my words, because I rocked Allbirds’ white Wool Runners all over the streets of New York City and Switzerland on recent trips.
 Made from a breathable merino wool (I wore them on 80-degree days and they didn’t make me hot), these unisex shoes are designed to be worn without socks and look miles different from a regular white workout shoe.
-The shoe is lightweight and fairly crushable, so they pack easily—plus, they are machine-washable, which is a huge bonus when you’re wearing white.
-I can’t overstate how comfortable these are right out of the box—and I think they are pretty stylish for a sneaker.
+The shoes are lightweight and fairly crushable, so they pack easily—plus, they are machine-washable, which is a huge bonus when you’re wearing white.
+I can’t overstate how comfortable these are right out of the box—and they’re pretty stylish for a sneaker.